bobbrez/brezio/content/blog/full-stack-product-02-app-setup/index.md

 ## Hello React Native

 Follow [Setting up the development environment](https://reactnative.dev/docs/environment-setup) from React Native to get your machine setup with local development.
 Since we're not looking to use any custom or native libraries off the start, the `Expo CLI Quickstart` should be a fine start.
 In a future tutorial we will be ejecting from Expo, but it is a good idea to start as simple as possible first.
+Name this project `ReactNativeSpike` or similar.
+We will lay the foundation for Coach Me later in this section.

 When setting up the app with Expo for the first time, choose the `blank (TypeScript)` option.
 ```
-❯ expo init CoachMe
+❯ expo init ReactNativeSpike
 ?
 Choose a template:
   ----- Managed workflow -----
   blank                 a minimal app as clean as an empty canvas